Back to blog

 Validate: the user's input string

-Catches cases where a direct injection slipped through and is now trying to abuse tool parameters — for example, Claude constructing a file path or URL that leads to a sensitive location.
-Validate the serialized tool input before your MCP server executes the underlying operation.
+Catches a direct injection that slipped through and is now abusing tool parameters, for example Claude constructing a file path or URL to a sensitive location.
+Validate the serialized tool input before your server executes the operation.

 Validate: JSON.stringify(tool_input) before dispatching

 The most commonly missed checkpoint.
-Catches indirect injection attacks where the attacker has embedded instructions in content Claude is about to read.
-Validate tool outputs in your MCP server or MCP host before injecting them back into the Claude context window.
+Catches indirect injection, where the attacker embedded instructions in content Claude is about to read.
+Validate tool output in your server or host before it goes back into Claude's context window.

-Validate: the raw string returned by the tool before returning it to Claude
+Validate: the raw string the tool returns, before returning it to Claude

-Three integration patterns are shown: an MCP server that validates both input and output before any filesystem operation; an MCP host guard in Python that wraps the full Claude agent loop; and a TypeScript agent loop using the Anthropic SDK directly.
+The endpoint is POST https://api.safeprompt.dev/api/v1/validate with your X-API-Key header and a JSON body containing a prompt field.
+Below: an MCP server that validates input and output before any filesystem op, a Python host guard wrapping the full agent loop, and a TypeScript loop on the Anthropic SDK directly.

 import { Server } from '@modelcontextprotocol/sdk/server/index.js'